 The fit is soft, comfortable, non-irritating to your gums and it is easy to use.

 For information on the best denture adhesive products on the market, click here.

 DIY Denture Cushions

-In an emergency situation, you can rest easy knowing that there are other cheap solutions that exist to correct a loose fitting set of false teeth.
-These are called denture cushions and you can find them in your local drugstore as well as online.
+In an emergency situation, you can rest easy knowing that there are other cheap solutions that exist to correct a loose-fitting set of false teeth.
+These are called denture cushions and you can find them at your local drugstore as well as online.

 The fitted cushions are for either uppers or lowers.
 Once you have the size you need, you apply them to the bottom of your dentures and wear them as normal.
 The cushions form around your gums underneath the false teeth creating a better vacuum fit.